qwazwsx/c4-cams/README.md

 **ratelimited to 3 POST's per 10 minutes** (errors dont count towards this)

+note: a `/` may be appended to the end of your url. if you cant find your added url with /api/find this may be why

 required? | query parameter | use
 --------- |---------------  | ---
 ✔️ | url | direct link to camera's stream. must be in a format that can be in an \<img> tag